threefoldfoundation/info_threefold/src/token/apps_wallets/threefold_connect_btc.md

 Confirm your buy order and then wait for execution of it in your wallet.

+The trade is executed in chunks, like a trading bot operates.
+The size of each trade order is limited, in general the order is split into max 20 pieces.

 ![](img/tfc_btc_trade_exec.jpg ':size=300')

 ThreeFold will do what it can to guarantee liquidity on the underlying exchange.